 Excitement filled me as I considered the logic of my brother.
-I too had seen that sword of Belegorn – and also his similar long knife.
+I too had seen that sword of Belegorn – and also its sister long knife.
 I believed Thindorn to be right.
 Going to this Nár we could obtain, if we were shrewd enough, more weaponry than we could buy from the melted mithril.
-I felt my light burden; it really would be a pity to destroy it, however garish it would look on the wearer.
+I prodded my light burden; it really would be a pity to destroy it, however garish it would look on the wearer.

 Since Nár was not willing to come to the Wood and we not to the Mountain, we set up a meeting in Dale.
 It was set on an autumn morning at a tavern, one used to accommodating men of business, for it was plentiful with private gathering rooms.

 We entered our arranged room and already at the table sat a Dwarf, bearing a silver beard, with black still streaking the braids.
 He wore clothes of rich green fabric; on his fingers were rings and in his beard were woven emeralds.
-Along the wall stood another, red bearded, a young apprentice I supposed.
+Along the wall stood another Dwarf, red bearded, a young apprentice, I supposed.
 No fire burned in the small hearth as the morning was already warm.

 The Dwarf stood.
 "Greetings, Thindorn son of Thranduil.
-It had been long since our last meeting."
+It has been long since our last meeting."